|100mg × 30 tablet||C$ 73.53Per pill C$ 2.45||C$ 2.45||Add to cart|

 How should I use this medicine?

-Take this medicine by mouth with a glass of water.
-Take with or without food.
+Take this medicine by mouth with a full glass of water.
+Follow the directions on the prescription label.
+It is best to take this medicine without food, but if it upsets your stomach take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Take all of your medicine as directed even if you think your are better.
+Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.